This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I think I could ‘fry’ chicken on my grill using the Vortex every day of the week.
 The possibilities are endless but the results are always fantastic.
 Crunchy skin and tender, juicy meat.
 I prefer to use bone-in chicken thighs, with the skin on.
 They have the most flavor and are the most tender.
 The coating is simple.
 This time, for a change, I drizzled the fried chicken with a bit of honey.
 Honey fried chicken using the Vortex was crazy good.

 Since the honey adds a good bit of sweetness to the chicken you might want to offset that a bit by adding a bit of heat.
 A little cayenne pepper in the dredge will get you that.
 Or try chipotle powder for a little kick and little smokiness.
 Just don’t skip the honey.
 After all, you’re making honey fried chicken using the Vortex.
+And if you want, you can make a spicy version too!

 Honey Fried Chicken using the Vortex

-- 8-10 bone-in skin-on chicken thighs (or whatever cuts you prefer)
+- 8-10 chicken thighs bone-in, skin-on (or whatever cuts you prefer)

 - Vegetable oil